ngregorich/term19/README.md

 [v0.0.1](https://drive.google.com/file/d/1UQ8NOF8o5JViOawQrFrpKXQ_qp0Bykh7/view?usp=sharing) portable binary .zip for win32 and x64 (60 MB)

-Unzip and double click term19.exe to run.
+Unzip and double click *term19.exe* to run.

 ## Background

 I am a hardware engineer.
-I use serial ports.
-A lot.
+I use serial ports. *A lot*.
 Yes, still in 2021.

 The interface between a user and a device connected to a serial port is typically a serial terminal.
 Some popular serial terminals are:
 - [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) - Windows